shakes76/PatternAnalysis-2024/recognition/VQVAE_47323254/README.md

 **Encoder**: The encoder maps the input image to a continuous latent space by downsampling the image using convolutional layers and batch normalisation.
 After series of downsampling layers, the feature maps are passed to residual blocks to refine the feature maps.

 **VectorQuantizer**: A layer takes the continuous feature vectors from the encoder, maps them to their nearest discrete embedding vectors using Euclidean distance, and transforms the feature vectors into their corresponding quantised vectors.
 The commitment loss is calculated based on the difference between the feature vectors and their corresponding embedding vectors, penalising deviations from the embeddings.
 During training, the embeddings are updated to more accurately represent the feature maps.
 This update process uses an exponential moving average, which stabilises training by smoothing the embedding changes, ensuring that previous values still contribute to the new embeddings and preventing sudden shifts.
+The equation for the exponential moving average is as follows:

+$$
+e_{i}^{t+1} = m \cdot e_{i}^{t} + (1 - m) \cdot \frac{1}{N_i}\sum_{j=1}^{N_i} z_j,
+$$

+where $e_{i}^{t+1}$ is the updated embedding, $e_{i}^{t}$ is the previous embedding, $m$ is the decay factor (0.99 in this implementation), $N_i$ is the number of feature vectors assigned to the embedding, and $z_j$ is the $j$-th feature vector assigned to the embedding.
+The momentum value is set to 0.99 in this implementation.

 **Decoder**: The decoder regenerates the original image from the quantised vectors by progressively upsampling them using transposed convolutional layers and batch normalisation.
 The quantised vectors are first passed to residual blocks, which helps refine the features and maintain important details.
 Then, the decoder performs multiple upsamplings until the original image size is reached.

+**Losses**: The model is trained using two losses: the reconstruction loss and the commitment loss.
+The reconstruction loss is the mean squared error between the original and reconstructed images.
+The commitment loss is the mean squared error between the feature vectors and their corresponding quantised vectors.
+The total loss is the sum of the reconstruction loss and the commitment loss.

 ## Dataset
 The data is in nii.gz format, therefore 'nibabel' library is used to convert the data into numpy arrays.
 The data is then converted to PIL Image format as the torchvision transforms require the input to be in PIL Image format or Tensor.
 Augmentations are applied to the data to increase the diversity of the data.
 In every training I conducted, cropping the image to 256x128 because the raw data consists images with 256x128 and 256x144.
 The data is then transformed to Tensor and normalised to have a mean of 0.5 and a standard deviation of 0.5.